Is budgeting really that important? Learn how to take control of your finances, meet your money goals, and avoid pitfalls!

 In a Nutshell:

-A budget is an important tool to help track income against expenditures to ensure you meet your financial goals.
+A budget is an important tool for tracking income against expenditures to ensure you meet your financial goals.
 Budgeting is a skill that takes time to learn so expect some mistakes along the way.
-Some mistakes I’ve personally made are getting lazy with tracking my spending, not putting enough into savings, and forgetting to adjust expenses each month.
+Some mistakes I’ve made are getting lazy with tracking my spending, not putting enough into savings, and forgetting to adjust expenses each month.

-I’ve been budgeting my money for more than 5 years now but different seasons have needed different adherence to the plan.
-Now that we are a single-income family, we’ve had to be much more strict.
-Budgeting has become a lot more important.
-I’ve been learning so much more than I had known before and I’m now finding pitfalls that I want to avoid in the future.
-I hope you can learn from me before making the same mistakes!
+I’ve been budgeting my money for more than five years now, but different seasons have required different levels of adherence.
+Now that we are a single-income family, following a strict budget has become a lot more important.
+I’ve learned so much more than I had known before, and I’m now finding pitfalls I want to avoid in the future.
+I hope you learn from me before making the same mistakes!

 What is a Budget?

-A budget is a way of tracking your income (how much money you make) and your expenditures (how much money you spend).
-A budget can be a useful tool to help see where your money is going.
-If you’re brand new to budgeting, be sure to check out Budgeting for Moms: Your Ultimate Guide for starter tips!
+A budget is a way of tracking income (how much money you make) and expenditures (how much money you spend).
+A budget can be a useful tool to allocate your money to areas that meet your financial goals.
+If you’re new to budgeting, check out Budgeting for Moms: Your Ultimate Guide for starter tips!

 Do I Need a Budget?

 Are you making and spending money?
 If yes, then budgeting is for you!
 A budget helps you track your money so you know if you can afford to get another streaming service or go on that vacation with your friends.
-It can help you save money, pay off debt, and provide you with stats to gauge your financial wellness.
+It can help you save money, pay off debt, and provide insight to gauge your financial wellness.

 Why is Budgeting Important?

-It’s so easy to overspend accidentally.
-You purchase clothes, groceries, household essentials, car needs, and pay for utilities and your mortgage.
-With all that money leaving your hands it’s hard to know how much you have left from your paycheck unless you track it.
-Budgeting can be an important tool to make sure finances are adding up and develop good spending habits.
+It’s so easy to accidentally overspend.
+You purchase clothes, groceries, household essentials, car needs, and pay utilities and a mortgage.
+With all that money leaving your hands, it’s hard to know how much you have left from your paycheck unless you track it.
+Budgeting can help develop good spending habits and show you if your money is meeting your financial goals.

 My Top 3 Budgeting Mistakes